comicsid/comicsid.github.io/_posts/2022-07-06-getting-started-with-wazuh.md

 The agents tab shows status of all available agents (whether active or disconnected) ,Details, and their evolution status.

-“**Deploy new agent**” section allows us to add more agents into out instance
+“**Deploy new agent**” section allows us to add more agents into our instance

 ![Imgur](https://i.imgur.com/aUkfhbm.png)